neuefische/wd-flipped-classroom-curriculum/sessions/react-state/README.md

 - [ ] Repeat the points from the [React Lifecycle](#react-lifecycle) section to explain what is happening now that we have the actual code.

-> 💡 A point you might already want to bring up is that setter function should only ever be called
+> 💡 A point you might already want to bring up is that setter function should only be called
 > as a reaction to an event (like a click, submit or finished network requests).
-It's not allowed to
+It's bad practice to
-> call a setter function directly inside the component function.
+> call a setter function directly inside the component function. ([There are some rare exceptions to this when resseting part of the state.](https://beta.reactjs.org/learn/you-might-not-need-an-effect#adjusting-some-state-when-a-prop-changes))

 ### State is local to component instance